-13.7.4 Procedure to Notify
+13.12.4 Procedure to Notify

 To tell the government about a notifiable acquisition, an online mandatory notification form needs to be submitted online to the Investment Security Unit.
 Before a form can be submitted, registration for the online service is required.
 The form asks for information on the structure and share ownership of the qualifying entity, the acquirer and the acquisition.
-Further guidance on how to submit a notification form is here.
+Further guidance on how to submit a notification form is <a href="https://example.com/here/needs/bases/ba

-Two other notification forms are also available: voluntary notifications and retrospective validation application form.
+Two other notification forms are also available: voluntary notification and retrospective validation application form.
 The latter form is for retrospective validation if a notifiable acquisition has completed without notifying.
 However, as set out below, an acquisition is void if a notifiable acquisition (which is subject to mandatory notification) completes without notifying and gaining approval from the government, and civil and criminal action may also result.